-- 30% income tax relief on subscriptions at launch, subject to a maximum total investment p.a. of £200,000.
+- 30% income tax relief on subscriptions at launch.
 This relief is withdrawn on shares that are disposed of within 5 years, other than to the investor's spouse, or on death.
-The relief is given as a tax-reducer, so you must have paid enough income tax to get the relief - No liability to higher rate tax on dividends - No liability to Capital Gains Tax
+The relief is given as a tax-reducer, so you must have paid enough income tax to get the relief - No liability to higher rate tax on dividends - No liability to CGT.
+Capital gains on the sale of shares in a VCT are not taxable.